2022 South Carolina gubernatorial election

 The 2022 South Carolina gubernatorial election took place on November 8, 2022, to elect the governor of South Carolina.
-Incumbent Republican Governor Henry McMaster ran for re-election for a second full term in office and secured the Republican nomination in the June 14 primary.
-Joe Cunningham, former United States Representative from South Carolina's 1st congressional district, was the Democratic nominee.
+Incumbent Republican governor Henry McMaster ran for re-election for a second full term in office and secured the Republican nomination in the June 14 primary.
+Joe Cunningham, former United States representative from South Carolina's 1st congressional district, was the Democratic nominee.
 McMaster won the general election with 58% of the vote — a larger margin than in 2018.

+McMaster became the first Republican gubernatorial candidate to win Calhoun County since 1994, and the first to win Clarendon County and Dillon County since 1990.
 This election marks the largest gubernatorial victory in the state since 1990, when incumbent Republican Carroll Campbell won his re-election bid by a margin of 41.7%.